-No. The vaccines (Pfizer, Moderna, or Johnson & Johnson) do not contain the whole or live virus and therefore cannot cause COVID-19.
+No. The vaccines (Pfizer/Comirnaty, Moderna, or Johnson & Johnson) do not contain the whole or live virus and therefore cannot cause COVID-19.

 How do we know the vaccines work?
 Is the Johnson & Johnson vaccine as effective at protecting against COVID-19 as the other vaccine options?

 All COVID-19 vaccines have proven to be extremely effective.
-According to Phase 3 trials, the Pfizer vaccine is 95% effective 7 days after the second dose.
-The Moderna vaccine is 94% effective 14 days after the second dose.
+In the original Phase 3 trials, the Pfizer/Comirnaty vaccine was 95% effective 7 days after the second dose.
+The Moderna vaccine was 94% effective 14 days after the second dose.
 These results were consistent across gender, age, race, and ethnicity.